 Andrey Crombie Ramsay’s ‘Geology of the Island of Arran’

 We certainly were tired and hungry, but we didn’t contemplate hanging around to view the placid scene as the rain started to get heavier.
-We still had a surprisingly long walk along the edge of the loch to reach the campsite and Whisky Distillery.
+We still had a surprisingly long walk along the edge of the loch to reach the campsite and distillery.

 As we were walking along the road a majestic stag was standing in a field right in front of us.
 I’d never been so close to one before and I couldn’t get my camera out because of the rain.
 Luckily Alan had his waterproof phone handy.
 It’s not the best photo but it was lovely to see it.

 I started to walk a bit faster up the road towards Lochranza campsite, desperate to get booked in.
 We were both relieved when the owner said he had a pod available.